Notes on the Geography of Italy: Siena

 Amazingly, this nave was supposed to be the transept of an even grander church, but the Black Death intervened, and plans were scaled back.

-Another angle of this mixed Romanesque and Gothic behemoth, as showy as a women in an elaborate gown, striped taffeta perhaps, with frilly jewels.
-This was not a church for men of humility.
+Another angle of this behemoth, as showy as a women in an elaborate gown, striped taffeta perhaps, with frilly jewels.
+This was not a church for the humble.

 The carved marble pulpit, by Nicola Pisano, has panels showing the life of Christ, separated by angels and prophets; the lower level has the Virtues separated by trefoiled arches.